15Max/AEMutSigExtraction/README.md

 # Autoencoders for mutational signatures extraction

 ## Introduction
-- What are mutational signatures? (problem statement)
-- Goal of the project
--Index of contents with motivation for each section

 Mutational signatures are distinct patterns of mutations that result from specific biological processes or external environmental factors.

-When we refer to mutations, we mean changes in the DNA sequence of an allele—one of the two copies of a gene that we inherit from our parents.
+When we refer to mutations, we mean changes in the DNA sequence of an allel, one of the two copies of a gene that we inherit from our parents.

 When analyzing mutations in normal tissue, we compare them to the reference genome, which represents the most common sequence of the human genome.
 Mutations can be classified into two main categories:

 - **Germline mutations**: Inherited from our parents and present in every cell of the body.
-- **Somatic mutations**: Acquired during a person’s lifetime and not inherited.
+- **Somatic mutations**: Acquired during a person's lifetime and not inherited.
 Since cancer is driven by the accumulation of mutations, identifying common patterns across different patients is crucial for understanding tumor development.

 In mutational signature analysis, we specifically focus on somatic mutations, which arise during a patient’s lifetime rather than being inherited.
 These mutations can be caused by different factors, including environmental exposures, defective DNA repair mechanisms or endogenous (internal) processes.